 Our net current assets increased from approximately RMB23.0 million as at 31 December 2020 to approximately RMB41.9 million as at 31 December 2021, representing an increase of approximately RMB18.9 million.
-Such increase was mainly attributable to profit for the year of approximately RMB58.7 million.
+Such increase was mainly attributable to (i) profit for the year of approximately RMB58.7 million; (ii) the reclassification of payable for mining right of approximately RMB28.3 million from current liabilities to non-current liabilities; and partially offset by (iii) the dividend declared of approximately RMB73.9 million.

-Our net current assets increased from approximately RMB41.9 million as at 31 December 2021 to approximately RMB185.4 million as at 31 December 2022, representing an increase of approximately RMB143.5 million.
-Such increase was mainly attributable to profit for the period of approximately RMB121.0 million.
+Based on our unaudited consolidated financial information as at 31 January 2022, our net current assets increased from approximately RMB41.9 million as at 31 December 2021 to approximately RMB56.5 million as at 31 January 2022, representing an increase of approximately RMB14.6 million.
+Such increase was mainly attributable to net profit during the period of approximately RMB13.1 million.